 - Krysta Grangeno, #1 International Best Selling Author

-Breakout 2 – St. Cabrini:
+Breakout 2 – ST. CABRINI

-Breakout 3 – St. Madeleine:
+Breakout 3 – ST. MADELEINE

-Breakout 4 – St. Katherine:
+Breakout 4 – ST. KATHERINE

-- Story circle
+- Story circle (for storytelling workshop participants)

-Breakout 5 – Rose:
+Breakout 5 – ROSE

-- Story recording room
+- Story recording room (for storytelling workshop participants)

 12:00-1:30 pm – Sanctuary

-Keynote 4 – Community & Economic Development
+Lunch with Keynote 4 – Community & Economic Development

 - Gilberto Pinela, Director of the Office of New Americans